phanisree29/cicd/README.md

 # cicd - CICDApp
 > This is a Business Application
-> It is a Peer review process
+> It is a Peer review process check